Admission Status Categories

 An applicant who has not fully met the GPA requirement stipulated by the University may be admitted on a provisional basis.
 A provisionally-admitted student is eligible for a change to regular status after receiving a 3.00 GPA on the first 9 hours of graduate courses at Mississippi State University (with no grade lower than a C, unless one course retake is approved per the Graduate Course Retake Policy).
 The first 9 hours of graduate courses must be within the student's Program of Study.
 Courses with an S grade or transfer credits cannot be used to satisfy this requirement.
 If a 3.00 is not attained, the provisional student shall be dismissed from the graduate program at the request of the program Graduate Coordinator and Academic Dean.
 Academic departments may set higher standards for students to fulfill provisional requirements.
 A student admitted with provisional status should contact the Graduate Coordinator for the program's specific requirements.
 While in provisional status, a student may not be funded through state sources but may hold an assistantship or be funded through non-state funded sources (e.g., extramural grants).

 A student may be admitted with a contingency, meaning a requirement for admission is lacking (e.g., a bachelor's degree).
 Applicants currently earning their bachelor's degree are automatically admitted contingent.
-In this case, when the Office of the Graduate School receives the final transcript verifying the degree was awarded, the admission contingency is removed.
+In this case, when the Graduate School receives the final transcript verifying the degree was awarded, the admission contingency is removed.
 University contingencies are monitored by the Graduate School and typically involve receipt of transcripts, confirmation of degree conference, and standardized test scores.

 A prospective international applicant who: